Te Angiangi Marine Reserve: History

-When Ngāti Kahungunu settled the Central Hawke's Bay, Porangahau's descendent Te Aomatarahi was given the lands east of the Tukituki River.
-It was then divided further between his descendents, Tu Mapuhiarangi and Te Angiangi.
+When Ngāti Kahungunu settled the Central Hawke's Bay, Porangahau's descendant Te Aomatarahi was given the lands east of the Tukituki River.
+It was then divided further between his descendants, Tu Mapuhiarangi and Te Angiangi.
 The local hapū Ngāti Kere gave the marine reserve the name Te Angiangi as it was the area under his mana.

 The reserve was formally established on 4 August 1997, after many years of work by the Department of Conservation and the local community.

 In April 2011, heavy rainfall during a shallow magnitude 4.5 earthquake caused the full width of the rock platform to be inundated with 14 landslides, completely burying and sweeping away all lifeforms.
 Relentless wave action began to uncover the platform within a few months.
 The reserve started to was still recovering in 2018.

 In January 2012, six Hawke's Bay prisoners on temporary release and their two supervisors were caught illegally collecting pāua and kina from the marine reserve.

 There is evidence of ongoing widespread poaching.
 In 2013, 20% of convictions for fishing in New Zealand marine reserves related to Te Angiangi.
 In December 2017, a sharp increase in poaching was reported with seven convictions in seven weeks.
 Another conviction was reported in September 2018.

 A further rise in poaching was reported between 2020 and 2021 when there was no resident ranger to patrol the marine reserve.